Charge-Hyperscaling Violating Lifshitz hydrodynamics from black-holes: Calculation and renormalization of the boundary stress tensor

 \section{Calculation and renormalization of the boundary stress tensor}

-In this section, we consider the stress-energy tensor on the boundary.
-In order to study the asymptotic behavior, we introduce the vielbein.
-The leading order term of the induced metric is expressed as
+In this section we consider the stress-energy tensor on the boundary.
+In order to study the asymptotic behavior, we will use the vielbein formalism as this is well adapted to the Newton-Cartan geometry.